oslabs-beta/ad3lie/README.md

 # Documentation

-For more detailed information, please check the related package documentation [here](https://www.npmjs.com/package/d3act-lib).
+For more detailed information, please check the related package documentation [here](https://www.npmjs.com/package/ad3lie).

 > **Change hyperlink**

+Also checkout our [website](https://ad3lie.dev/) to see incoming features, how to get involved, and meet our team!